rawt4k/ModMailbotReplit/README.md

 ### That's all.

-If you need help you can open new modmail support thread on [BubbleGum Cafe Server](https://its.ventispurr.xyz/bubblegumcafe) and I will help you
+If you need help you can open new modmail support thread on [BubbleGum Cafe Server](https://its.ventispurr.xyz/bubblegumcafe) and I will help you.